Computational Genomics Research Work at UC Santa Cruz

 Applicants seeking course credit need apply in plenty of time to ensure admission for a given quarter.
 Research assistants receiving course credit may work with the lab on an ongoing basis, with discretionary renewal required each quarter.

-Outstanding research assistants may be offered paid or unpaid summer internships to work on a focused research project full time.
-Summer internships are determined on a case by case basis, and paid internships are dependent on the availability of funds.
-Existing undergraduate research assistants will be given preference when offering summer internships to UCSC students.
-We also welcome applications from highly qualified non-UCSC students for summer positions.”
+Outstanding research assistants may be offered summer internships to work on a focused research project full time.
+Summer internships are determined on a case-by-case basis.

-Software Engineers: Find meaning in your work when you join our collaboration on the Human Cell Atlas.
-Apply now.
+Software Engineers: Find meaning in your work and work where you live when you join our collaboration on the Human Cell Atlas.
+Apply now!